jtnix/wineskin-engines/README.md

 * Download and copy the engines you wish to use into ~/Library/Application Support/Wineskin/Engines
  * Create a new Wrapper and select the engine
  OR
- * *Show package contents* of an existing Wineskin wrapper you have already made, then:
+ * Use OS X to *Show package contents* of an existing Wineskin wrapper, then:
   * open the *Wineskin* app you see in there
   * click **Advanced**
   * click **Tools** tab at top